spoilerdo/bied/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+See the individual service for testing.
+In JS projects `yarn test` will do the job.

 ## Deployment